-Plagiarism is defined as copying any part of a book or paper without identifying the author.
-This includes taking another person's ideas and presenting them as your own.
+Plagiarism is defined as copying any content without identifying the source.
+This also includes taking another person's or AI entity's ideas or constructs and presenting them as your own.
+The use of AI generated content in student work is prohibited (even if cited) as it does not represent original work created by the student and is an unreliable aggregate of ideas from other sources.
 Plagiarism of any kind will not be tolerated.